-Incoming freshmen and transfer students have the opportunity to begin their academic journey at CU Boulder during Summer Session.
-It is a great way to lighten the credit load for future semesters or take required courses now to free up your schedule later for study abroad or internships.
+Incoming first-year and transfer students have the opportunity to begin their academic journey at CU Boulder during Summer Session.
+It's a great way to lighten the credit load for future semesters or take required courses now to free up your schedule for study abroad or internships later.
 Summer also lets you acclimate to the campus environment before the rush of fall semester.
-New students can register for a combination of classes during summer, except during Maymester and Augmester.

 New students who were admitted for summer must be enrolled in Summer Session classes and complete the online New Student Welcome Experience in order to become eligible to register for fall semester classes.

-Individuals interested in enrolling in CU Boulder summer courses without being formally admitted to the university may be able to do so as a nondegree student through Continuing Education.
+If you're interested in enrolling in CU Boulder summer courses without pursuing a degree at the university, you may be able to do so as a nondegree student through Continuing Education.

-If you are a nondegree student thinking about applying to CU Boulder as an undergraduate degree student in the future, you may transfer an unlimited number of credits taken as a nondegree student on any CU campus.
-However, applicability of these credits toward degree requirements is established by individual colleges and schools.
+If you're a nondegree student thinking about applying to CU Boulder as a degree-seeking undergraduate student in the future, you may transfer an unlimited number of credits taken as a nondegree student on any CU campus; however, applicability of these credits toward degree requirements is established by individual colleges and schools.
 Consult the dean's office of the college or school you plan to enter for further information.

-If you enroll in summer classes and change your mind, you may be assessed a financial penalty.
-See the withdrawal section and call Continuing Education at 303-492-5148 for more information.
+If you enroll in summer classes and change your mind, you may be assessed a financial penalty for the classes you dropped.
+See the Withdrawal section or call Continuing Education at 303-492-5148 for more information.

-The enrollment date for transfer students, international students, new freshman, new graduate, and new nondegree students is Monday, March 13.
+The enrollment date for transfer, international, new first-year, new graduate, and new nondegree students is Monday, March 7.

 The maximum credit load allowed for most colleges and schools during Summer Session is 16 credit hours.
-Law students may register for no more than 8 credit hours, and graduate students in the School of Education may register for no more than 9 credit hours.
+Graduate students in the School of Education may register for no more than 9 credit hours.

-Most courses are taken for a letter grade (A, B, C, D, or F), but you may choose a different credit or grading basis, pass/fail or no credit.
-Independent study courses, and occasionally regular courses, are offered on a variable credit basis.
-Students must designate the number of credit hours they wish to receive for the course at the time of registration.
-Visit the 2016-2017 University of Colorado Boulder Catalog website for more information about these options.
+Independent study and occasionally regular courses are offered on a variable-credit basis.
+You must designate the number of credit hours you wish to receive for the course at the time of registration.
+See the CU Boulder catalog for more information about these options.

-Waitlist deadlines in summer vary by session.
-Refer to the Session Calendars section for details on the last day to add your name to a waitlist as well as when the waitlist is cancelled.
+Waitlist deadlines vary by session; see the Session Calendars for details on the last day to add your name to a waitlist and when the waitlist is canceled.